 897 Madison Avenue, 399 Bleecker Street, 9 Bond Street, 863 Washington Street

 Worried about what to get your favorite fashionista back home?
 Try some only-in-New-York luxury.
 A fragrant homage to the city’s nooks and crannies, Bond No. 9 creates perfumes that represent each unique neighborhood in New York.
 And if you have difficulty choosing a favorite hood-inspired aroma, the brand just released their all-encompassing Manhattan fragrance, which sums up the city as a whole.
-With top notes of coriander, nutmeg and the faint scent of plum and honey, it’s a much better way of saying “someone who loves me went to New York” than wearing it on a hat.
+With top notes of coriander, nutmeg and the faint scents of plum and honey, it’s a much better way of saying “someone who loves me went to New York” than wearing it on a hat.

 The MoMA Design Store